 There are specific regulations governing the information that should be entered on each register, and when the school should inform the LA of a pupil's absence from school or when a pupil's name is added to or deleted from the admissions register.
-Further information can be found in Annex A of Keeping Children Safe in Education, Working together to improve school attendance (September 2022) and Children missing education September 2016.
+Further information can be found in Working together to improve school attendance August 2024 and Children missing education September 2016.
 Schools should check with their local authority to ensure they are following the correct local procedures for transmitting this information.

-For compliance purposes, ISI will expect schools to be aware of the broad duty to notify/make returns to the local authority for all non-standard admissions and departures, to know or be able to ascertain the correct local channels for so doing, to be able to evidence that, if there have been any non-standard https://www.gov.uk/government/publications/channel-guidance admissions or departures, the required notifications have occurred in accordance with local procedures, and that the school works co-operatively with the local authority in making returns as requested and reasonable enquiries where necessary.
+For compliance purposes, ISI will expect schools to be aware of the broad duty to notify/make returns to the local authority for all non-standard admissions and departures, to know or be able to ascertain the correct local channels for so doing, to be able to evidence that, if there have been any non-standard admissions or departures, the required notifications have occurred in accordance with local procedures, and that the school works co-operatively with the local authority in making returns as requested and reasonable enquiries where necessary.